sean-niemann/RSC-Single-Player/README.md

 # RSC-Single-Player
 RSC Single Player is a one player RuneScape Classic reproduction.
 The client handles itself entirely and does not rely on a server.
-There is no local server what-so-ever.

 # Requirements
 * Java 8 or newer